 Here are few substitutions that would work.
 I haven’t tried them all, so just a fair warning:

 - protein powder – I have only tried this recipe using Ka’Chava Chocolate Protein Powder.
 While I think another kind of vegan protein (probably even whey) would work, I can’t be certain.
 Ka’Chava has a thicker consistency which helps bind the ingredients together.
 It also makes a delicious icing.
-If you want to try it out, you can use the code ‘EATTHEGAINS’ to save 15% on your first order – I love and use the vanilla and chocolate on the regular!
+I love and use the vanilla and chocolate on the regular!
+If you are looking to try it, use this link to save 15% off your first order.